policecar/fast-run-a-cloud9/README.md

 Create and deploy a service on AWS App Runner using this repo as source code repository.

-Or create a repository on Amazon's Elastic Container Registry (ECR) push your docker image to it, then create and deploy an App Runner service based on container registry.
+Or create a repository on Amazon's Elastic Container Registry (ECR), push your docker image to it, then create and deploy an App Runner service based on container registry.

 ```
 aws ecr get-login-password --region eu-west-1 | docker login --username AWS --password-stdin <AWS ACCOUNT ID>.dkr.ecr.eu-west-1.amazonaws.com